 If driving a rental vehicle: Contact the rental agency immediately and follow their instructions for reporting the accident and filing a claim.
 State employees are reminded that they must rent vehicles from one of the rental agencies contracting with the State of California.
 The contracted rental agencies provide insurance for bodily injury and property damage as part of their contract with the State.

-III.
-What to do in case of an injury
+What to Do in Case of an Injury

-If anyone involved in the filed trip is injured during the course of that activity, obtain necessary medical assistance immediately.
+If anyone involved in the field trip is injured during the course of that activity, obtain necessary medical assistance immediately.

 In the event of an accidental injury during a field trip, the student's personal health care policy provides primary medical coverage.
 Should the student's personal policy limits be reached, the CSU Student Travel Accident Insurance may help pay additional injury expenses, up to a maximum of $10,000.
-If the student does not have personal health care coverage, the CSU Student Travel Policy may serve as the primary coverage.
-Please note that the CSU Student Travel Insurance is automatically provided at no cost for students participating in off-campus field trips and there is no application process.
+Please note that CSU Student Travel Insurance is automatically provided at no cost for students participating in off-campus field trips and there is no application process.
 Note also that this policy covers accidental injuries only – not illness or disease.
-CSU Student Travel Insurance claim forms may be obtained from the campus Risk Management office.
+In the event of an accident, please contact Risk Management to initiate a Student Travel Insurance claim.

 If an employee is injured while participating in an approved university-sponsored activity, he or she may be eligible for Workers' Compensation benefits.
 Please contact Human Resources at (805) 437-8490 to discuss eligibility.
 Appropriate forms may be obtained from the employee's department, from Human resources, or from the campus Workers' Compensation Coordinator.